jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 1. For each prefix, decode the corresponding vector chunk using the FLP's decoding algorithm ({{Section 7.1.1 of !VDAF}}).
-This requires the measurement count, i.e., the number of inputs that began with the prefix.
-   This is encoded by the chunk.
+This requires the the prefix count, which is also encoded by the chunk.

 The complete algorithm is listed below: